Why should you eat California Raisins?

 - naturally sweet – no-added sugar

-- a great addition to the day’s total intake of dietary fiber and potassium
+- a great addition to the day’s total intake of dietary fiber

 - known to contain phytonutrients that suppress the growth of oral bacteria associated with cavities and gum disease